google/WebFundamentals/src/content/en/updates/2019/04/devtools.md

 ## Meaningful preset values when autocompleting CSS functions {: #presets }

+Some CSS properties, like [`filter`](https://developer.mozilla.org/en-US/docs/Web/CSS/filter){: .external }, take functions for values.
+For example, `filter: blur(1px)` adds a 1-pixel blur to an element.
+Previously, the autocomplete box of the Styles pane would autocomplete `filter: b` to `filter: blur`.

+Now, the autocomplete box autocompletes `filter: b` to `filter: blur(1px)`.
+The main benefit of this change is that you can get a general idea about how the property value will affect the page while trying out the various autocomplete options.

 Relevant Chromium issue: [#931145](https://crbug.com/931145)

 ## Clear site data from the Command Menu {: #clear }